Ditch the industry standard: Presenting the one logo solution

 Pitching design work to your clients isn’t always easy.
 There’s an art to presentation that results in minimal client revisions, quality designs and high fives all around.

-Here’s how most freelancers present their work:
+Here’s how most designers present their work:

 Spend hours sketching concepts for your client’s branding